ruby/ruby/doc/contributing/testing_ruby.md

 4. [spec/bundler](https://github.com/ruby/ruby/tree/master/spec/bundler)

-    The bundler test suite exists in [the RubyGems repository](https://github.com/rubygems/rubygems/tree/master/bundler/spec) and is mirrored into the `spec/bundler` directory in the Ruby repository.
+    The bundler test suite is defined in [the RubyGems repository](https://github.com/rubygems/rubygems/tree/master/bundler/spec), and is periodically mirrored into the `spec/ruby` directory of this repository.
 We can run this using:

     ```sh
     make test-bundler